 - Lay paving blocks and construct new step to front door.

 - Sprinkle kiln dried sand over the blocks and brush into gaps.

 - Finish off edgings with tarmac on public footpath and topsoil to flower beds.

 It’s an average taken from all the figures, we have displayed the information based on the geographical area.

 While London was more expensive than other areas, the difference between locations outside of the capital was negligible.

 As you can see from the table below, the average block paving cost for a typical driveway is £5750.00.

 |Need a Custom Price? >|

-The next step is to complete the form and arrange a fixed driveway price based on your requirements
+The next step is to complete a simple contact form and arrange a fixed driveway price based on your requirements.

 - Send specifics of your driveway project